Traditional plant in the salt region (Saxony-Anhalt)

 Cavern operation & liquefied gas storage

-Since 1965, the favorable conditions of the Bernburg salt deposit have also been used to extract saturated brine in the Gnetsch brine field.
-The resulting caverns, uniformly shaped and stable caverns at depths of several hundred meters, offer ideal conditions for the safe storage of natural and liquid gas.
+Since 1965, the favorable conditions of the Bernburg salt deposit have also been utilized for the extraction of saturated brine in the Gnetsch brine field.
+The resulting caverns, uniformly shaped and stable cavities at a depth of several hundred meters, provide ideal conditions for the safe storage of natural and liquid gas.

-The underground storage facility, set up in 1974, is now operated by VNG Gasspeicher GmbH and, after several expansion stages, currently has a storage capacity of 1.0 billion standard cubic meters of natural gas.
+Established in 1974, the underground storage facility is now operated by VNG Gasspeicher GmbH and, following several expansion stages, currently has a storage capacity of 1.0 billion standard cubic meters of natural gas.

-The salt works itself has built a liquid gas storage facility in two caverns with an associated transshipment facility, which with a capacity of 80,000 tons is one of the largest of its kind and can supply a wide regional catchment area.oads, table salt and food grade salt and tablets for water softening.
+The salt plant itself has built a liquefied gas storage facility in two caverns with an associated transhipment facility which, with a capacity of 80,000 tonnes, is one of the largest of its kind and can supply a wide regional catchment area.

 Bernburg at a glance

 |Type of site:||Extraction and processing of rock salt and vacuum salt|

 De-icing salt, industrial salt, livestock salt, food grade salt, industrial salt, salt tablets, dishwasher salt, storage/transhipment of liquefied petroleum gas (LPG)

 Discover the attractive and versatile job opportunities at K+S and learn more about us as an employer.
 In motivated teams, you have the opportunity to contribute your knowledge, strengths, and ideas in a targeted manner.
 We also offer attractive social benefits, extensive development opportunities, corporate health management and much more.